International Studies or Global Studies?

 International Studies is a broad-based liberal arts major offered through the College of Letters and Science.
 Its coursework is drawn from numerous departments within the liberal arts tradition.
 Study abroad is not required for International Studies.

 Global Studies is a joint degree program between the College of Letters and Science and professional schools at UWM.
 It was created for students who wish to combine an interest in international issues with pre-professional studies.
-Joint degrees are offered with the School of Information Studies, the Sheldon B. Lubar College of Business and the School of Architecture and Urban Planning.
+Joint degrees are offered with the College of Community Engagement & Professions, the Sheldon B. Lubar College of Business and the College of the Arts & Architecture.
 One semester of study abroad and an internship outside of the US are both required for the Global Studies Major.
 Additionally, Global Studies Majors complete eight semesters of foreign language study compared to the approximately four semesters that International Studies Majors complete.